restake/sui-toolkit/README.md

 Commands:

-  withdraw                        - Withdraw all staked Sui objects send      <amount> <recipient>  - Send Sui to a given address
+  withdraw                                      - Withdraw all staked Sui objects send                    <amount> <recipient>  - Send Sui to a given address update-gas-price        <price>               - Update the reference gas price (if the account is a validator) update-commission-rate  <rate>                - Update the commission rate (if the account is a validator)
 ```

 The default RPC endpoint is `https://rpc.testnet.sui.io`.
 You can override it with the `SUI_RPC_URL` environment variable.